MTG-art/Art-Prompt-Generator/README.md

 - Add more genres and theme filters
 - Enable users to submit their own prompts

-Feel free to use the generator and share it with other artists! :)
+Feel free to use the generator and share it with other artists :)